JimmyDuong00/docs.ottertech/content/05 Microsoft and Azure Service OtterBytes/Entra ID/Entra ID User Identities.md

 Users created in [[Entra ID]], completely located in the cloud Usually ending with a @onmicrosoft.com
 ##### Synchronized Identity
-Identities synced from on-premises [[Active Directory Users and Computers]] through [[Deploying Entra ID Connect for On prem Active Directory sync]]
+Identities synced from on-premises [[Active Directory Users and Computers]] through [[WIP Deploying EntraID Connect for On prem Active Directory sync]]

 ##### Guest Identity
 External users from other Identity providers ie. Facebook, Google, or other [[Entra ID]] Tenants